 Sales is the tactical process of revenue generation when we have proven and documented product/market fit and defined the most effective way to support our customers’ buying journey.
 To achieve market leadership we will have to continuously scale and optimize our sales operation, which means hiring more and more salespeople (or recruiting more and more channel partners).
 We can define compensation plans with realistic objectives and quotas and we can benchmark salespeople against each other, optimizing the sales process.

 Failing to distinguish between the two situations and the corresponding roles of the people we hire will result in unfocused market penetration, unpredictable sales cycles, unpredictable revenue forecasts, fluctuating revenue and processes that are impossible to repeat, optimize and scale.
 In such situations, revenue generation becomes a “black box” where some salespeople are successful and some are not, but we have a hard time putting our finger on what makes the difference.

 Social engineering processes

-Business development, marketing and sales are business processes just like R&D, G&A, manufacturing and logistics.
+Business development, marketing, sales development, sales, and customer success are business processes just like R&D, G&A, manufacturing and logistics.
 I call them social engineering processes since they depend heavily on understanding and influencing the behaviour of human beings outside our direct control.
 Unless we define these processes, describe them, test them, formalize them, optimize them and scale them, then achieving market leadership will be by accident only.
 And I am afraid that achieving market leadership by accident is becoming less and less likely in the information technology industry.